Connect with us

 As stated above, accurate estimation of building costs is important for both the contractor and the customer.
 Both parties should be concerned about the costs of a project since inaccurate estimates can result in cost overrun and failure of project completion.

-It is important for both parties to take their time to prepare accurate estimation of a building to shield themselves from possible financial trouble – and loss of money.
+Both parties need to take their time to prepare an accurate estimation of a building to shield themselves from possible financial trouble – and loss of money.

 Construction Estimating Methods